Week Two: Oil Pump Jacks, the Enchanted Highway and the Land Before Time

 Rules are to be broken and today we did just that.

--1 On our traveling days we would not exceed the 400 km and we drove 557 km.
+#1.
+On our traveling days we would not exceed the 400 km, but we drove 557 km instead.

-- 2 We would drive the scenic routes as much as possible and today we drove down the I-94.
+#2.
+We would drive the scenic routes as much as possible, but today we drove down the I-94.

 We had changed our mind about our next campground.
 Instead of traveling to Hazen, we went to Dickinson, North Dakota.
 To our advantage, we gained an hour.

-At first the landscape was flat, with large farms scattered like rocks and endless fields of grain and corn.
+At first the landscape was flat, with large farms scattered across endless fields of grain and corn.
 Past Bismarck, the landscape changed and became more interesting.
 Rolling hills with here and there outcroppings and peaks, completely changed the scenery and made me think of dinosaur land.
 Low and behold, Dickinson has a dinosaur museum.

 The campground didn't look very appealing, many big units were occupied by oilfield workers and rows and rows of manufactured houses lined the streets just outside the grounds.
 To our horror, we found an oil pumping Jack, right beside the tenting area.
 Albert searched the internet and learned that we are on top of the Bakken Oil Fields.
 This large area stretches from Saskatchewan to Manitoba and includes North Dakota and Montana.
-Fracking is everywhere in this large area.
+There are fracking sites everywhere in this large area.

 Bijke: So many rabbits at this campground.
 I wondered if they live here or if they were here on holiday just like us.
 They hopped with stiff legs, like kangaroos and I could’ve easily caught them, but A wouldn’t let me and he is too strong.